getappmap/vscode-appland/doc/tutorial-ruby-ifme.md

 ## Setup the appmap gem

 Add `gem 'appmap'` to beginning of the ifme `Gemfile`.
 We recommend that you add the `appmap` gem to the `:development, :test` group.
-The ifme Gemfile content should look like this:
+After the updates, the ifme Gemfile content should look like this:

 ```ruby
 # frozen_string_literal: true